jghis/configure-ad/README.md

    ![image](https://github.com/jghis/configure-ad/assets/132087784/b85593e4-9d79-4b1f-a725-2ac094cc916d)

-     Joigning client-1 to the Domain Controler and log back into Client-1
+     Joign client-1 to the Domain Controler and log back into Client-1

-    Login to the Domain Controller (Remote Desktop) and verify Client-1 shows up in Active Directory Users and Computers inside the "Computers" container on the root of the Domain.
+    Log in to the Domain Controller (Remote Desktop) and verify Client-1 shows up in Active Directory Users and Computers inside the "Computers" container on the root of the Domain.

 ###  Setup Remote desktop for non-administrative Users on Client-1